 • The Kuakini Medical Center Auxiliary is the largest active auxiliary/volunteer group for a health care organization in the state of Hawaii (over 425 members contributing more than 42,000 hours annually.)
 Savings in labor costs are estimated at more than $304,500 annually, based on Hawaii's minimum wage of $7.25 an hour.

-• Kuakini is an owner/member of Premier, Inc.,the largest health care alliance in the U.S. Premier is comprised of 200 owner/member hospitals and health care organizations.
-This alliance brings together over 1,746 hospitals for group purchasing benefits, networking, consulting services and benchmarking.
+• Kuakini is an owner/member of Premier, Inc., a leading healthcare alliance in the U.S. Premier brings together an alliance of approximately 3,000 hospitals and 110,000 healthcare providers for group purchasing benefits, networking, consulting services and benchmarking.

 • Kuakini Medical Center was the sixth largest private acute care hospital in Hawaii in 2012. (*Statistic taken from Pacific Business News List of Hospitals)